BACK ALLEY JAZZ

 7:00-8:00pm - "Call and Response" Performance

 Back Alley Jazz concludes with vocalist Maggie Brown’s ensemble performance.
 Maggie will draw from the practice known well by church-goers and jazz musicians alike—Call and Response—to invite participation from the audience.
-Spoken word and song will mix with portraits and images that celebrate the histories of black joy and the legacy of jazz.
-Seating will be in a “congo square” encircling the performers, making the audience a part of the performance itself.
+Spoken word and song will mix with portraits and images curated by RJ Eldridge that celebrate the histories of black joy and the legacy of jazz.
+Interdisciplinary designer Eric Hotchkiss will create a custom “congo square” seating arrangement encircling the performers, making the audience a part of the performance itself.
 Musicians include MAGGIE BROWN (vocals); FRED JACKSON, JR. (alto saxophone); SHAWN WALLACE (keyboard); KENARI ALLISON (drums).

 Hosted by Zenja Vaughn.